Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 #### Question 2.4

-Which animal is at index -2 in the python list below?
+Which animal is at index -2 in the Python list below?

 ```python
 cute_animals = ["bunny", "chick", "duckling", "kitten", "puppy"]